UselessStudio/TeleOTP/README.md

 After this method is executed, the [`removePassword` method](#removepassword) on EncryptionManager is executed to ensure that the account was deleted.

+### ✈️ Migration

+TeleOTP implements the `otpauth-migration` URI standard.
+During the migration, accounts are serialized using Protocol Buffers and sent to the bot via `sendData` method.
+Bot then generates the QR-code and a link, that can be used for migrating to another instance of TeleOTP.

+#### Caveats

+The length of the data that can be sent using `sendData` is limited to 4096 bytes.
+So the quantity of the accounts that could be migrated from TeleOTP is limited.
+Although, this number theoretically is pretty big, it is still smaller than the amount of the accounts that can be stored in CloudStorage (around 1000).

 ### 🤗 Icons and colors

 All the icons and colors for accounts are defined in the `globals.tsx` file.